 Mathematics and Computer Science at Balliol College

-There is a flourishing Mathematics society (BUMS: Balliol Undergraduate Maths Society), which helps introduce new Mathematics students to the College and also organises an annual dinner with a guest mathematical speaker.
+Computing teaching and computing students are well integrated into the broader Mathematics community within Balliol.
+There is a flourishing Mathematics society (BUMS: Balliol Undergraduate Maths Society), which helps introduce new Mathematics students to the College and organises an annual dinner with a guest speaker.

 About the course

 Mathematics and Computer Science is a three-year course with an optional fourth year (for those who meet the progression threshold) in which the two components are highly complementary.
 Students will gain a deeper understanding of theoretical basis of computation through their study of mathematics as well as a context for the practical application of this theory.
 The Computer Science course involves practical coding but initially focuses on deep theoretical structures underpinning computation.
 In the fourth year students will undertake research projects with a wide choice of options within Mathematics, Computer Science and related disciplines.

 - the Mathematical Institute’s admissions criteria; you may also find this guidance on interviews helpful